 15) Cafe gift card.
 Some writers actually do most of their writing in a cafe, and “rent” for that chair is paid in purchased scones and lattes.
 If this is true for your writer, a gift card to their cafe would show you get it.

 16) Workshops, conferences or retreats.
 At the same time we’re sweating gift lists and holiday cards, many writers are already wrestling with whether they can afford to enroll in writers’ workshops and conferences in throughout the spring.
 Associated Writing Programs and Grub Street both hold fabulous long weekends that draw writers from throughout the country.
 Several other regional conferences last long weekends or full weeks in January.
 Other writers may be looking ahead to workshops at Iowa, Bread Loaf, Tin House or Sewanee in the summer.
-Know your writer: unless you have overheard them talking about this one, you’d need to ask your writer if they have such workshops in their goals for next year.
+You can check out my post reviewing several famous workshops in this post: 2013 Writing Conferences & Workshops, which includes links to their sites.
+But know your writer: unless you have overheard them talking about one, you’d need to ask your writer if they have such workshops in their goals for next year.
 Many workshops involve an application process, so you cannot just sign them up.
 Cost & where to buy: workshop fees and tuition can range from $150-1,500, depending on the program.
 You could sponsor tuition, or offer to pay for one option in the program (such as a private meeting with an agent, or manuscript review with an editor).
 Other costs include travel to the conference or housing.

 17) Support that MFA candidate.
 If your writer is considering applying for an MFA program, you could sponsor the application fees.
 Entry into graduate programs is competitive, and it’s not unusual for writers to apply to 6-10 separate programs to get accepted.
 Cost & where to buy: application fees range $60-100; the student pays the fee directly to the school with their application.
 Another alternative: if your writer is already accepted, and attends a “low residence” program, then they have twice yearly expenses to travel to the school.
 Have accumulated frequent flyer miles?
 Consider sponsoring their next ticket to write.